superBirdy/superbirdy.github.io/content/projects.md

           These projects explore the climate impacts on crops & livestocks:

           1. **Global Climate Change Hub** (on going)
-          2. **Climate Change Impacts on Honey bee loss rate and polination market**
+          2. **Climate Change Impacts on Honey bee loss rate and pollination market**

 ---